intel/libvpl/doc/spec/source/programming_guide/VPL_prg_decoding.rst

 Multi-view Video Decoding
 -------------------------

-The oneVPL MVC decoder operates on complete MVC streams that contain all view and temporal configurations.
-The application can configure the oneVPL decoder to generate a subset at the decoding output.
+The |vpl_short_name| MVC decoder operates on complete MVC streams that contain all view and temporal configurations.
+The application can configure the |vpl_short_name|
+decoder to generate a subset at the decoding output.
 To do this, the application must understand the stream structure and use the stream information to configure the decoder for target views.